Nearly Optimal Latent State Decoding in Block MDPs: Latent State Decoding and Model Estimation Algorithms

-The following theorem provides performance guarantees for Algorithm 1, the initial spectral clustering algorithm.
-It states that under the necessary conditions for asymptotically accurate cluster recovery, the algorithm indeed misclassifies only a vanishing proportion of contexts.
+The following theorem, whose proof is deferred to Appendix \ref{app:init1}, provides a performance guarantee for Algorithm \ref{alg:spectral-clustering}, the initial spectral clustering algorithm.
+It states that under the necessary conditions for asymptotically accurate cluster recovery, the algorithm indeed misclassifies only a vanishing proportion of contexts. \begin{theorem} Assume that $TH = \omega(n)$ and $I(\Phi)>0$.
+Then after Algorithm \ref{alg:spectral-clustering}, the following holds w.h.p.\footnote{w.h.p. means that with probability tending to 1 as $n \rightarrow \infty$.}: